The Best Ever Classic Cornbread

 As a participant in the Amazon Services LLC Associates Program and other affiliate programs, Quick Prep Recipes may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

 Our holiday table is never without classic sides like mashed potatoes, cranberry chicken salad, and this buttery cornbread.
 Cornbread is one of those recipes that can make or break a meal, and this one?
 Total game-changer.
-It’s buttery and slightly sweet, with a golden crust that keeps everyone coming back for seconds (and thirds).
-I make this for family dinners and holiday potlucks, and it’s a crowd favorite.

 Why My Recipe Works